9 farm outings worth the drive

 No festival would be complete without yummy food.
 Temptations include apple dumplings with ice cream, pulled pork nachos and apple cider slushies.
 Food trucks will be on hand, too.

 Simmons Farm in McMurray offers a different take on pick-your-own with Cut-Ur-Own Flowers.
 Grab a bucket and fill it with fresh blooms like snapdragons, zinnias, dahlias and marigolds.
 U-Pick Apples is in daily operation, too, with Gala, Molly Delicious and Golden Supreme currently ready to pop into a basket.

-Fall activities begin Sept.
-15 with 5 acres of pumpkins, rubber duck races and a human hamster wheel.
+Fall activities run daily through Nov.
+3 with 5 acres of pumpkins, rubber duck races and a human hamster wheel.
 Two corn mazes give an option to kids with a 2-acre version, as well as a more advanced 4-acre maze.